wurstscript/WurstScript/manual.md

 # Operator Overloading

-Operator Overloading allows you to change the behaviour of internal operators +,-,*,/ for custom arguments.
+Operator Overloading allows you to change the behaviour of internal operators "+", "-", "*" and "/" for custom arguments.
 A quick example from the standard library (Vectors.wurst):

     // Defining the "+" operator for the tupletype vec3